kamilazdybal/pykitPIV/README.md

 ## Introduction

-**pykitPIV** is a Python package for synthetic PIV image generation.
+**pykitPIV** is a Python package for synthetic PIV image generation that exploits the kinematic relationship between two PIV images.
 The goal of this library is to give the user or a reinforcement learning (RL) agent a lot of flexibility in setting-up image generation.
+The generated image pairs and the associated flow targets can be directly used in training convolutional neural network (CNN) for flow estimation.

 The graph below shows the possible workflows constructed from the four main classes: